LoysBr/StratosG_TheTicker/README.txt

 of 10 times with Async Ticker.
 This is because it misses the first tick, triggered only with Tickable1 registered, because the Coroutine is created when the first element of this tickDuration is added.

+Additional exercise :
+We can notice some strange outputs :
+If we ask Coroutine to "tick" every second for example, instead of ticking the very same frame Unity time reaches a new second, this is slowly shifting to the 2nd frame, then 3rd frame after detecting the new second is reached etc...

+The Coroutine is partially executed each frame (so each Update()).
+This means Coroutine yields at the first frame the statement
+Timer > timeDuration is true.
+Then we reset the Timer and start counting again.
+BUT the exact duration of this "loop" has taken slightly more time than the real timeDuration.
+After a lot of Update loops, this overtime can represents more than 1 frame duration.

+This explains why we have this strange result.